Unoccupied properties

 Unoccupied and unfurnished properties

-Cheltenham Borough Council award a 25 per cent discount for up to six months.
+Cheltenham Borough Council awards a 25 per cent discount for up to six months.
 At the end of the six-month period, if the property remains unoccupied and unfurnished, a 100 per cent long term empty charge will then be payable.

-Please note: If the liable person for council tax changes after a property becomes unoccupied and unfurnished due to a tenancy ending or the property being sold the start date for the discount does not change.
+Please note: If the person liable for council tax changes after a property becomes unoccupied and unfurnished due to a tenancy ending or the property being sold, the start date for the discount does not change.
 Therefore, all or part of the six month discount period may be used by the previous liable person.

 Unoccupied and unfurnished property discount details